Install required software libraries

 This chapter lists the required software libraries that you must have installed on your system in order to use HEMCO standalone.

-• If you plan to run HEMCO standalone on the Amazon Web services cloud, then all of these libraries will be included with the Amazon Machine Image (AMI) that you will use to start your cloud instance.
+If you plan to run HEMCO standalone on the Amazon Web services cloud, then all of these libraries will be included with the Amazon Machine Image (AMI) that you will use to start your cloud instance.
+You may skip ahead to the Download the source code chapter.

 Supported compilers for HEMCO